Cusped spaces and quasi-isometries of relatively hyperbolic groups: Introduction

 We note that Groves and Manning use the term ``cusped space'' to refer to the cusped Cayley graph.
 Since the definition of ``cusped space'' in this paper includes the cusped Cayley graph as a special case, there is no conflict of terminology between the two.

 In principle, Theorem~\ref{thm:introcuspedspaces}(\ref{item:CanonCooper}) follows closely from the definition of the cusped Cayley graph (see Section~\ref{sec:HoroDistortion} for details).
-Theorem~\ref{thm:introcuspedspaces}(\ref{item:SymmetricCusped}) is a well-known classical result in the real hyperbolic case.
-The general case is a consequence of large-scale properties of Carnot--Carath\'{e}odory metrics on the nilpotent horospheres in negatively curved symmetric spaces, due to Schwartz \cite{Schwartz95}.
+Theorem~\ref{thm:introcuspedspaces}(\ref{item:SymmetricCusped}) is a consequence of large-scale properties of sub-Riemannian metrics on the nilpotent horospheres in negatively curved symmetric spaces and is implicit in work of Schwartz \cite{Schwartz95}.
 Theorem~\ref{thm:introcuspedspaces}(\ref{item:RelQC}) follows from work of Agol--Groves--Manning and Manning--Mart\'{i}nez \cite{AgolGrovesManning_QCERF,ManningMartinez10}, who characterize relative quasiconvexity in terms of the cusped Cayley graph.

 A key tool used in the proof of Theorem~\ref{thm:introcuspedspaces}(\ref{item:CanonicalQI}) is a ``cusp extension'' technique modeled on \cite[\S 4.2]{CannonCooper92} and \cite[\S 5]{Schwartz95}, which has become something of a standard method in geometric group theory (see \cite{BowditchRelHyp,Groff13,Durham_Augmented,GrovesManningSisto}).
 Theorem~\ref{thm:cuspextintro} extends and unifies these applications of the cusp-extension technique.
-A \emph{quasi-isometry of pairs} $(\Gamma,\mathbb{P}) \to (\Gamma',\mathbb{P}')$ is a quasi-isometry of groups that coarsely preserves the family of left cosets of peripheral subgroups (see Section~\ref{sec:CuspExtension}).
+A \emph{quasi-isometry of pairs} $(\Gamma,\mathbb{P}) \to (\Gamma',\mathbb{P}')$ is a quasi-isometry of groups that preserves the family of left cosets of peripheral subgroups up to finite distance (see Section~\ref{sec:CuspExtension}).
 A theorem of Behrstock--\Drutu--Mosher states that if all peripheral subgroups of $\mathbb{P}$ and $\mathbb{P}'$ are non--relatively hyperbolic, then every quasi-isometry $\Gamma \to \Gamma'$ between relatively hyperbolic groups is a quasi-isometry of pairs \cite{BehrDruMosher}.

 \begin{thm}[Cusp extension] Let $\GaP$ and $\GaPp$ be relatively hyperbolic with cusped spaces $X$ and $X'$.
 Any quasi-isometry of pairs $(\Gamma,\mathbb{P}) \rightarrow (\Gamma',\mathbb{P}')$ has an extension to a quasi-isometry of cusped spaces $X \to X'$.
 Furthermore, if $\GaP=\GaPp$, then the extension is roughly equivariant. \end{thm}